loveshack/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

 KVM Driver
 ================================================================================

 `KVM (Kernel-based Virtual Machine) <http://www.linux-kvm.org/>`__ is the hypervisor for OpenNebula's :ref:`Open Cloud Architecture <open_cloud_architecture>`.
 KVM is a complete virtualization system for Linux.
 It offers full virtualization, where each Virtual Machine interacts with its own virtualized hardware.
-This guide describes the use of the KVM with OpenNebula.
+This guide describes the use of KVM with OpenNebula.

 Requirements
 ================================================================================

 The Hosts will need a CPU with `Intel VT <http://www.intel.com/content/www/us/en/virtualization/virtualization-technology/intel-virtualization-technology.html>`__ or `AMD's AMD-V <http://www.amd.com/en-us/solutions/servers/virtualization>`__ features, in order to support virtualization.
-KVM's `Preparing to use KVM <http://www.linux-kvm.org/page/FAQ#Preparing_to_use_KVM>`__ guide will clarify any doubts you may have regarding if your hardware supports KVM.
+KVM's `Preparing to use KVM <http://www.linux-kvm.org/page/FAQ#Preparing_to_use_KVM>`__ guide will clarify any doubts you may have regarding whether your hardware supports KVM.

 KVM will be installed and configured after following the :ref:`KVM Host Installation <kvm_node>` section.

 Considerations & Limitations
 ================================================================================

 Try to use :ref:`virtio <kvmg_virtio>` whenever possible, both for networks and disks.
-Using emulated hardware, both for networks and disks, will have an impact in performance and will not expose all the available functionality.
+Using emulated hardware, both for networks and disks, will have an impact on performance and will not expose all the available functionality.
 For instance, if you don't use ``virtio`` for the disk drivers, you will not be able to exceed a small number of devices connected to the controller, meaning that you have a limit when attaching disks, and it will not work while the VM is running (live disk-attach).

 Configuration
 ================================================================================